realyu9a/codepath-prework/README.md

 App: Youtube
 Save videos, recommended videos, save videos to playlist

+An app I would like to build is an app using augmented/virtual reality.
+This app would allow people to see themselves in whatever outfits they want.
+This will allow online customers the ability to see how an item would appear on them, allowing them to get the proper size.

 ## Notes

 Some challenges I had when creating this app was that I kept getting the outlet connection error because I kept on forgeting to break the connections.